Defense Distributed: Purpose

 In an interview with Slashdot, Cody Wilson described the Wiki Weapon project as a chance to "experiment with Enlightenment ideas… to literally materialize freedom."

-At Bitcoin 2012 in London, Wilson explained the organization as interested in inspiring libertarian forms of social organization and technologically driven inversions of authority.
+At Bitcoin 2012 in London, Wilson described the organization as interested in inspiring libertarian forms of social organization and technologically-driven inversions of authority.

 DEFCAD

-In December 2012, as a response to Makerbot Industries' decision to remove firearms-related 3D printable files at the popular repository Thingiverse, Defense Distributed launched a companion site at defcad.org to publicly host the removed 3D printable files and its own.
+In December 2012, as a response to Makerbot Industries' removal of firearms-related 3D printable files at the popular repository Thingiverse, Defense Distributed launched a companion site at defcad.org to publicly host the removed 3D files alongside its own.

 Public and community submissions to DEFCAD rose rapidly, and in March 2013, at the SXSW Interactive festival, Wilson announced a repurposed and expanded DEFCAD as a separate entity that would serve as a 3D search engine and development hub, while maintaining the spirit of access endemic to Defense Distributed.
 DEFCAD has been called "The Pirate Bay of 3D Printing" and "the anti-Makerbot".

 Ghost Gunner

 In October 2014, Defense Distributed began selling to the public a miniature CNC mill for completing receivers for the AR-15 semi-automatic rifle.
-For a review of the machine in Wired, Andy Greenberg manufactured a series of lowers and called the machine "absurdly easy to use."
+For a review of the machine in Wired, reporter Andy Greenberg manufactured a series of lower receivers and called the machine "absurdly easy to use."

 Since 2016 the Ghost Gunner has been recognized as the most popular machine tool for the production of privately made firearms.

 G80

 In 2025, Defense Distributed released the G80, an 80% receiver platform designed to comply with the requirements established in Bondi v.
-VanDerStok.
-The G80 was developed in response to the Supreme Court's March 26, 2025 decision in Bondi v.
-VanDerStok (previously Garland v.
-VanDerStok), which established that firearm kits are legal when they: (a) ship without every necessary component, (b) require uncommon tools, and (c) take an hour or more to complete.
+VanDerStok, which established that firearm receiver kits are legal if they: (a) ship without every necessary component, (b) require uncommon tools, and (c) take an hour or more to complete.

-The platform consists of three main components: an unfinished receiver made from heat-treated billet steel with a nitride finish, a grip module manufactured using Multi Jet Fusion PA11 Black material, and a specialized jig designed for either manual or CNC completion methods.
+The G80 platform consists of three components: an unfinished receiver made from heat-treated billet steel, a grip module manufactured using Multi Jet Fusion PA11 Black material, and a specialized jig designed for either manual or CNC completion methods.
 The system is compatible with Glock G19 Gen3 components and magazines.

 The G80's release came after major competitors in the 80% receiver market ceased operations due to legal challenges.
 Polymer80, once the largest manufacturer of 80% firearm kits, shut down in July 2024 following numerous lawsuits and regulatory pressures.
 Defense Distributed positioned the G80 as "the new standard in federal compliance" for privately made firearms.

+In August 2026, U.S. District judge Reed O'Connor issued a judgment legalizing G80 built kits and receivers nationwide.